Creamy and Cozy Quinoa Flakes Porridge, Three Ways (Gluten Free, Vegan)

 For all of the flavor combinations, you only need a few, simple ingredients.
-As I've shared in my original overnight quinoa flakes recipe (this was actually one of my first posts ever - talk about a real throwback!), the trick to a deliciously creamy bowl of quinoa flakes begins with the ingredients ratios.
+As I've shared in my original overnight quinoa flakes recipe (this was actually one of my first posts ever - talk about a real throwback!), the trick to a deliciously creamy porridge using quinoa flakes begins with the ingredients ratios.
 Whether you're going to prep some quinoa flakes overnight or you're craving a cozy, warm bowl to wake up with, here's what you need to start:

 1/3 cup of quinoa flakes